 The County entered into a lease obligation on January 23, 2017 with First National Bank Leasing to lease 4 motor graders for the use of the Road & Bridge department.
-The capital lease has a principal balance of \$947,930 at September 30, 2018.
+The lease agreement called for monthly payments through January 23, 2020.
+The lease was completed in fiscal year 2020 and the equipment was traded in on new equipment and a new capital lease which was established on March 11, 2020.
+The capital lease activity for the year ended September 30, 2020 is as follows.